 Assessment allows us to give quality feedback to children and celebrate with them their progress.
 It allows them to be involved and take control of their learning.
-Through regular marking and feedback, pupils are provided with information about their learning and what their next steps are.
+Through regular marking and feedback, pupils are provided with information about their learning and what their next steps are to reach their targets.